JAW-05/Ping-Pong-Game/README.md

-# Ping Pong Game
+# Ping-Pong-Game
 Inspired by the retro arcade game "Pong"!
-Written using Python and Pygame
+Made using Python and Pygame
+Installing
+Download Python and pygame from official website and install it